 Step #3: Go House Shopping!

-This is probably the most exciting part about buying your first new home or condo – the search!
+This is probably the most exciting part about buying your first new home or preconstruction condo in Toronto – the search!
 Now that you have a mortgage pre-approval and a team behind you, you’re ready to get into the market.
 Screening listings online and going in person to check them out is an exciting step in the home buying process.
 Make sure you’ve refined your criteria and that you know exactly what you want – like number of bedrooms, your ideal neighbourhood, and so on.
 Once you’ve done this, pinpointing which home on the market suits you will be a breeze.

 Step #4: Submit Your Offer

-So, you’ve found your dream home or condo in Toronto and now it’s time to take the big step of making an offer.
+So, you’ve found your dream home or preconstruction condo in Toronto and now it’s time to take the big step of making an offer.
 Ideally when you submit an offer it should be in writing, which automatically becomes a legally binding document.
 It will cover things such as the price you’re prepared to pay, how much down payment you’re willing to put down, the closing date, and any other things you and the seller have agreed upon.

 Step #5: Closing and Moving In